xifeiwu/busybox/README.md

 # About bin command

-## Some Rules
+## Some Rules For Running On ts-node

+ts-node can't run .ts file if no tsconfig.json is found for the file

-When run .ts file on ts-node, some params, include `-r ${projectPath}/node_modules/tsconfig-paths/register.js`, `--project ${projectPath}tsconfig.json`, are must to have for ts-node runtime, so if we want run a .ts file as bin command, we must provide these params to ts-node runtime in shebang line.
+For some cases, some params, say `-r ${projectPath}/node_modules/tsconfig-paths/register.js`, `--project ${projectPath}tsconfig.json`, are needed for ts-node runtime, so if we want run a .ts file as bin command, we need provide these params to ts-node runtime in shebang line.
 The thing is these ts-node params depends on the location of this project, so they should be generated dynamically as this project may be run on different platform.

 The shebang line for bin command is not support very well in every platform, e.g. Centos not support pass param in shebang line.

-The actual logic is implemented in corresponding file in dir src/command, one benefit is command file become more simple, another benefit is easy to debug actual logic for tracking issue.
-Command just provide a way of running command logic from terminal, and collect params by user input.

 ## Change log